 The Movie Buff is a site dedicated to film and movies.
 It is the brainchild of Mark Ziobro, and he would probably boast that pound for pound, no other site shreds more reps of movie reviews than The Movie Buff!

-Okay, you might not think this site should be in Cool Stuff, but you might change your mind when you need it.
+Okay, you might not think this site should be in Pages Worth Getting Lost In, but you might change your mind when you need it.
 Is It Down Right Now? lets you search sites and confirm if it's just your computer, browser, or operating system that is causing the trouble, or if the site you are looking for is really down!
 It's brilliant, and now that you know it exists, I bet you'll use it a lot more, now, won't you?

 This is the website for an actual physical museum that celebrates the awesomeness of action figures in all their myriad forms!
 Located in Pauls Valley, Oklahoma, The Toy & Action Figure Museum houses thousands of action figures posed, boxed, and even in dioramas!
 The website even features a 3-D virtual tour that lets you experience the museum from the comfort of your own home!